Domaine Profile

 The couple kicked off their venture by purchasing 2.25 hectares and winemaking facility in 2014.
 For this first vintage, they produced three cuvées – Chiroubles, Fleurie Bel Air and Fleurie Clos Vernay.
 In true Lafarge fashion, each one reflects its individual and specific vineyard origin.
 Frédéric and Chantal immediately began working all acquired vineyards biodynamically, with the same intention and detailed observation as for their Côte d’Or vineyards.

-Following a few additional vineyard purchases, the domaine’s total surface area increased to 4.1 hectares for the 2015 vintage.
+Following a few additional vineyard purchases, the domaine’s total surface area increased to 6.29 hectares by the 2022 vintage.
 This includes the acquisition of the gorgeous, high altitude, old vine plot of Joie du Palais in Fleurie.
 Here the steep slopes require horse-plowing, for which the Lafarges recruit Max, a beautiful gray horse who also spends time working Olivier Merlin’s vineyard in Moulin à Vent.

 Frédéric is as giddy as a kid with a brand new toy – new terroirs to understand, new vineyards to observe and adapt his biodynamic methods to, and a new grape variety through which to communicate the combination of these complex elements.